GRAPHIC-Seismograph: Brexit-sensitive financial prices in critical week

 The longer-term threat is what Brexit means for the 2021-27 EU budget.
 Britain contributes around 6 percent of the budget and its departure will see average EU GDP per capita levels decline.
 That will push incomes in Poland, the Czech Republic and Hungary above the EU average and may spell cuts to their funding.

-Reporting by Saikat Chatterjee, Dhara Ranasinghe, Josephine Mason, Marc Jones and Thyagaraju Adinarayan; compiled by Sujata Rao
+Reporting by Saikat Chatterjee, Dhara Ranasinghe, Josephine Mason, Marc Jones and Thyagaraju Adinarayan; Compiled by Sujata Rao; Editing by Catherine Evans